SolaceProducts/terraform-provider-solacebroker/docs/index.md

 This provider also offers the possibility to generate [HCL configuration](https://developer.hashicorp.com/terraform/language) file from an already configured event broker.

-The [SEMP (Solace Element Management Protocol)](https://docs.solace.com/Admin/SEMP/Using-SEMP.htm) API is used to communicate with the broker.

-Use the navigation to the left for more information and for the available provider resources and data sources.
+Use the navigation to the left for more information in the guides and for the available provider resources and data sources.

 ## Example Usage